Written by Constantine Colin

-The chill-out areas with wood, stone and wicker modern motifs blend in perfectly, into the Thai history and hospitality the hostel tries to introduce the guests to.
+The chill-out areas with wood, stone and wicker modern motifs, blend in perfectly with the Thai history and hospitality the hostel tries to introduce to its guests.

 Its conversation-conducive layout will make you feel you’re up and ready to mingle with other like-minded travellers.